ucsd-cse11-s20/ucsd-cse11-s20.github.io/index.md

 material.

-In our originally-scheduled lecture time, we will play the videos with an opportunity for live questions and clarifications.
+In our originally-scheduled lecture time, we will play the videos with an opportunity for live questions, clarifications, and some prompts for you to work on beyond the assigned reading and videos.
 Attendance is encouraged but not required.
 Recordings of relevant classwide discussions will be posted after the meetings, though the selected videos/reading for the given day are the official “lecture” for that day.